Levent Osman

-Levent Osman (born 8 March 1977, in Melbourne) is an Australian former association football player of Turkish Cypriot descent.
+Levent Osman (born 8 March 1977 in Melbourne) is an Australian former association football player of Turkish Cypriot descent.
 He played as a defender.

+Career

 He has previously played for Trabzonspor in Turkey, FCU Politehnica Timişoara in Romania, Tampere United in Finland as well as South Melbourne, Auckland Kingz in (New Zealand) and Gippsland Falcons in the Australian NSL.

 He has represented Australia at under-20 level and in the Olympic team between 1997 and 1999.

 He was awarded Youth Player of the Year 1997.
 He was also the winner of the Jimmy Rooney Medal(Man of the Match) in the 2004 Premier League Grand Final.